rohitjmathew/bot-test-repository/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] Any dependent changes have been merged and published in downstream modules

-_The above template is not necessary for smaller PRs.
-Delete Points which you feel are not needed._